Atom-Foundry/AI-Recommendation-Intelligence/README.md

 ![Recommendation Intelligence](recommendation-intelligence.png)

-Recommendation Intelligence measures how often, how confidently, and for which intents AI systems recommend a business.
+Recommendation Intelligence™ measures how often, how confidently, and for which intents AI systems recommend a business.

 ## Core Areas